lunarsouls/BitBurner-Script-Repo/README.md

 # BitBurner-Script-Repo
-Repo with various useful scripts the game BitBurner.
+Repo with various useful scripts for the game BitBurner.